 HAPPY FLOWER RESORT

 Away from Tomohon’s main roads, Happy Flower’s palm trees and ponds create a relaxed atmosphere for travellers.
-It is ideally situated at the start of the trail to Lokon-Empung.
+It enjoys an ideal location at the start of the trail to Lokon-Empung.

 The double ensuite rooms are spacious and good value for 200,000R a night – breakfast included – although the squat toilets might prove tricky for those with weak knees.

-Staff are accommodating and helpful and are able to organise tours to Tomohon’s major sites.
+Staff are accommodating and helpful and can organise tours to Tomohon’s eminent sites.

 It’s a 15-minute drive from Tomhon’s Bus Terminal (Terminal Beriman) and Market.

 Aside from walking, visitors will soon get used to other modes of transport in Tomohon.